 - Your preferred contact number.

-- Your 16-digit card number and any useful references (if applicable).
+- Your 16-digit card number or 12-digit loan number and any useful references (if applicable).

 - What’s gone wrong and when/how it happened.

 - What you’d like us to do to resolve your complaint.